 The cornerstone of a company with a foundational platform technology is its intellectual property portfolio.
-We have pursued an active intellectual property strategy and have been granted 19 patents and 6 design patents.
-We currently have a number of patents pending and continue, on a regular basis the filing of new patents.
+We have pursued an active intellectual property strategy which includes focus on patents where appropriate and a diligent protection of trade secrets.
+The Company has been granted 20 patents and 6 design patents.
+We currently have a number of patents pending and continue, on a regular basis, the filing of new patents.
 We possess all right, title and interest to the issued patents.